GARY & ASHLEY BROWN, REALTOR & BROKER ASSOCIATE . . .

 - Pujol, Mexico City

-WORK HARD, PLAY HARD – JUST SOME OF THE BROWNS’ FAVORITE VACATION MEMORIES
+WORK HARD, PLAY HARD – JUST SOME OF THE BROWNS’ FAVORITE VACATION EXPERIENCES / MEMORIES

-- French Polynesia islands (Tahiti, Mo’orea and Bora Bora) = Over the water bungalows; swimming with Stingrays; Snorkeling; whale watching; Tahitian vanilla plantation; witnessing Manta rays performing cartwheels while eating plankton (attracted by the underwater floodlight) at dusk just under our feet as we sat on the dock; running into Pierce Brosnan in the lounge area at our hotel (what a NICE guy!)
+- French Polynesia islands (Tahiti, Mo’orea and Bora Bora) = Over the water bungalows; swimming with Stingrays; Snorkeling; whale watching; Tahitian vanilla plantation; witnessing Manta rays performing large loops while eating plankton (attracted by the underwater floodlight) at dusk just under our feet, as we sat on the dock on our over the water bungalow; running into Pierce Brosnan in the lounge area at our hotel (what a NICE guy!)

-- Mexico = toured Chichen Itza ruins and climbed to the top of the Temple of Kukulcan (pyramid); Scuba diving for the first time in Cozumel; enjoying Yucatan cuisine at a home of a local family; Jet Skiing; ATV touring local mountain villages; Riding horses on the beach; Fine dining at Pujol in Mexico City; 3-day package with Red Bull Racing Team Paddock Club (Formula One race weekend); One of our favorite resorts is One & Only Palmilla (San Jose Los Cabos)
+- Mexico = toured Chichen Itza ruins and climbed to the top of the Temple of Kukulcan (pyramid); Scuba diving (tanks) for the first time in Cozumel; enjoying Yucatan cuisine at a home of a local family; Jet Skiing; ATV touring local mountain villages; Riding horses on the beach; Fine dining at Pujol (a top 10 voted world restaurant) in Mexico City; 3-day package with Red Bull F1 Racing Team Paddock Club (Formula One race weekend); One of our favorite resorts is One & Only Palmilla (San Jose Los Cabos)

-- Canada = staying at the Hotel Quintessence in Mont-Tremblant attending a 3-day Ferrari high-performance driving school at one of the best racetracks in North America “Le Circuit Mont-Tremblant” (fun fact; of the 18 participants [broken into 3 teams of 6], 1 of the top 3 executives at Apple happened to be in Gary’s team.
-We didn’t realize who this individual was (as he was dressed down in jeans/tee-shirt and a ball cap) until after the event at the finale dinner.
+- Canada = staying at the Hotel Quintessence in Mont-Tremblant attending a 3-day Ferrari high-performance driving school (Corso Pilota) at one of the best racetracks in North America “Le Circuit Mont-Tremblant” (fun fact; of the 18 participants [broken into 3 teams of 6], 1 of the top 3 executives at Apple happened to be in Gary’s team.
+We didn’t realize who this individual was (as he was dressed down in jeans/tee-shirt/ball cap/sunglasses and went by a nickname) until after the event at the finale dinner (supper nice/great guy).
 Yes, their team won of course – LOL).
 Side note . . .
-Gary’s attended 30+ high performance driving schools over the years (even taking 1st place at a local high-end Sonoma Raceway/Sears Point auto-cross event with 30 participants).
+Gary’s attended 30+ high performance driving schools on race tracks over the years (even taking 1st place at a local high-end Sonoma Raceway/Sears Point Auto-Cross event with 30 participants).
 Yes, he’s passionate about driving and fine automobiles.

 - Costa Rica = Sloth & Toucan rehabilitation center & Sanctuary; we love coffee, so being able to tour a coffee plantation was amazing; Canopy walks; Rain forest night-time hikes; “SkyTrek” Zip-Lining in Arenal (a total of 8 cables coming down off the mountain – some lines being over 650 feet high and almost a half a mile long); Our favorite hotel was the Tabacon Thermal Resort & Spa (their thermal waters warmed by & flowing from the volcano just a few miles above them are simply magical); Taking a class all about Chocolate (learning about the history of Chocolate; growth of the trees; to harvesting; to the actual making of the delights we enjoy)

 - Italy = having traveled to this amazing Country several times, we’ve tried to immerse ourselves in just about everything and toured from the Southern tip all the way up North.
-Biking the top of the walls of Lucca (where Gary’s grandparents were from); Taking the train through the Northern Countryside; Touring the Roman Colosseum & Pantheon; Touring the Vatican’s museum & Saint Peter’s Basilica; Met the American ambassador to the Vatican who invited us to an intimate, private gathering of no more than 300 people to be blessed by Pope John Paul II; Captivated by the Statue of David in Florence; Astonished by The Last Supper in Milan (which is actually a mural painted on the wall, not a canvas painting as projected); Purchasing our large, colorful “Baby Baccus” ceramic statue in the walled hilltop town of Orvieto, Umbria; Viewing the Leaning Tour of Pisa; Fascinated by the history while touring the City of Pompeii; Driving the coastline of Almafi (Sorrento actually being our favorite town, sipping Lemoncello was always a great way to start and end the day, LOL); walking the Blue Trail in Cinque Terre (otherwise known as the Path of Love) and then boating from Cinque Terre to Viareggio (near Pisa); Gondola through Venice; Boat tour around Venice to tour the Murano glass blowing factory; a few magical days spent in Parma touring local, family-owned Prosciutto, Parmigiano-Reggiano & Traditionale Balsamico (35+ year aged balsamic that tastes a lot like honey) producers; Visited Modena (Ferrari Factory & Museum; Fiorano racetrack; Ristorante Cavallino); Shopping at the Galleria Vittorio Emanuele II (Italy’s oldest active shopping “mall”), touring the Duomo di Milano and fine-dining in Milan; Staying in Como on the water taking the Como–Brunate funicular to the top of the mountain (breathtaking views), boating along the Lago di Como stopping in at numerous villages (including stopping for lunch in the famed town of Bellagio); Wine touring with ItaliAnna in Barolo (simply the best 9 hour wine & food tour experience we’ve ever had – and we live in the wine country!
-If you’re thinking of heading to Barolo, click here ItaliAnna.com for info); Having lunch in Portofino and finishing up with a drink at Hotel Splendido just above the village; Staying in the tiny mountain village of Montalto Ligure (we called this the maze town)
+Biking the top of the walls of Lucca (where Gary’s grandparents were from); Taking the train through the Northern Countryside; Touring the Roman Colosseum & Pantheon; Touring the Vatican’s museum, Sistine Chapel & Saint Peter’s Basilica; Met the American ambassador to the Vatican who invited us to an intimate, private gathering of no more than 300 people to be blessed by Pope John Paul II; Captivated by the Statue of David in Florence; Astonished by The Last Supper in Milan (which is actually a mural painted on the wall, not a canvas painting as projected); Purchasing our large, colorful “Baby Baccus” ceramic statue in the walled hilltop town of Orvieto, Umbria; Viewing the Leaning Tour of Pisa; Fascinated by the history while touring the City of Pompeii; Driving the coastline of Almafi, Ravello & Positano with Sorrento actually being our favorite town, sipping Lemoncello was always a great way to start and end the day, LOL; walking the Blue Trail in Cinque Terre (otherwise known as the Path of Love) and then boating from Cinque Terre to Viareggio (near Pisa); Gondola through Venice; Boat tour around Venice to tour the Murano glass blowing factory; a few magical days spent in Parma touring local, family-owned Prosciutto, Parmigiano-Reggiano & Traditionale Balsamico (35+ year aged balsamic that tastes a lot like honey) producers; Visited Modena (Ferrari Factory & Museum; Fiorano racetrack; Ristorante Cavallino); Shopping at the Galleria Vittorio Emanuele II (Italy’s oldest active shopping “mall” circa 1877), touring the Duomo di Milano and fine-dining in Milan; Staying in Como on the water taking the Como–Brunate funicular to the top of the mountain (breathtaking views), boating along the Lago di Como stopping in at numerous villages (including stopping for lunch in the famed town of Bellagio); Wine touring with ItaliAnna in Barolo (simply the best 9 hour wine & food tour experience we’ve ever had – and we live in the wine country!
+If you’re thinking of heading to Barolo, click here ItaliAnna.com for info); Having lunch in Portofino and finishing up with a drink at famous Hotel Splendido just above the old fishing village; Staying a few nights in the tiny mountain village of Montalto Ligure (we called this the straight up or straight down maze town)

-- Ireland = In Dublin we visited Guinness – of course a full day tour with a private connoisseur tasting, which we had to book 60 days in advance (fun fact: The Guinness Book of World Records was started in the 1950’s as a promotional item for the brand), food & whiskey tours, Trinity College & The Book of Kells (including “The Long Room” library), shopping, bus tour, visited the oldest bars in Dublin (Hairy Lemon, Temple Bar & Brazen Head), finally experienced a “Scotch Egg” (mouthwatering), and more.
+- Ireland = In Dublin we visited the massive 7 stories at Guinness (circa 1759) Brewery the #1 attraction in Ireland – of course a full day tour with a private connoisseur tasting, which we had to book 60 days in advance (fun fact: The Guinness Book of World Records was started in the 1950’s as a promotional item for the brand), food & whiskey tours, Trinity College & The Book of Kells (including “The Long Room” library), shopping, bus tour, visited the oldest bars in Dublin (Hairy Lemon, Temple Bar & Brazen Head circa 1198), finally experienced a “Scotch Egg” (tastes even better than it looks), and more.
 Rented a car for the day to experience driving on the right side of a car on the wrong side of the road (glad we didn’t have a stick shift, as we would be shifting with our left hand).
 Visited the Cliffs of Moher (over 700 feet straight up from the Atlantic ocean).
 Toured through Galway on our way to Cong (Ashford Castle).
-While staying at the Ashford Castle (which is truly spectacular) we both enjoyed riding horses through the forests and hills of Cong, delighted by our hour and a half walk/hunt through the forests with our own Hawks, we also participated in archery and clay pigeon shooting (12 gauge over/under) classes, and so much more.
+While staying at the Ashford Castle (which is truly spectacular) we both enjoyed riding horses through the forests and up into the hills of Cong, delighted by our hour and a half walk/hunt through the forests with our own Hawks, we also participated in Archery and Clay Pigeon Shooting (12 gauge over/under) classes, and so much more.
 Yet another fun fact . . . both Gary & Ashley hale lineage from Scotland & Ireland.